machineperson/machineperson.github.io/_posts/2018-09-19-wireshark-project.markdown

 The code runs on the Raspberry Pi that is connected to the LEDs.
 It reads a packet capture file, divides it into segments and does statistics on the transport-layer protocols that are used in each segments.
 It lights up the LEDs for a certain percentage of each protocol occurring - white for TCP, red for UDP.
 There's a handy Python library to control the GPIO pins on a Pi, which is helpful.

-The Github repo is [here][github] - note: I had to do a couple of last-minute fixes after putting everything together, and at that point the Pi was no longer connected to a network, so what's on Github is not *exactly* what runs on the Pi (I need to get around to merging those changes) and will not work out of the box straight away.
+The Github repo is [here][code] - note: I had to do a couple of last-minute fixes after putting everything together, and at that point the Pi was no longer connected to a network, so what's on Github is not *exactly* what runs on the Pi (I need to get around to merging those changes) and will not work out of the box straight away.
 Sorry - I'm working on fixing that.

 # Ideas for Sharky 2.0